NoroffFEU/development-platforms/svelte-case-study.md

 - [Credits & References](#credits)

 ## Introduction
-Svelte is a javascript compiler, its similar to React, but react uses Virtual DOM and both provide a similar component-based architecture -- that means both enable a CDD bottom-up development, and both enable sharing their components between apps, via tools and platforms like [Github](www.github.com).
+Svelte is a JavaScript compiler, its similar to React, but React uses Virtual DOM and both provide a similar component-based architecture -- that means both enable a CDD bottom-up development, and both enable sharing their components between apps, via tools and platforms like [Github](www.github.com).

 ## Brief History
 [Svelte](https://svelte.dev/) was created by Rich Harris.
 Svelte is a free and open source front end component framework / language, it is not a monolithic JavaScript library imported by applications.
 Instead, it compiles HTML templates to specialized code that manipulates the DOM directly.
 And was initial released `26th November, 2016`.

-- `23th May, 2016` The initial commit to the svelte Github repo.

-- `29th November, 2016` was first released.
+- `26th November, 2016` was first released.

 - `19th September, 2017` First stable version of svelte, version 1.0 was released.